jcccookie/chat-app/README.md

 # Chat App
-This is a slack style chat application that provide some basic features.
+This is a slack style chat application that provide basic features.

+##